sradics/digital-garden/_notes/Analyze costs and benefits.md

 - digital_garden
 - type/permanent-note
 - epstatus/1-🌱
-date_created: Friday, July 1st 2022, 5:14:06 pm
+date_created: 2024-06-07 21:08
-date_modified: Thursday, May 18th 2023, 6:15:56 pm
+date_modified: 2025-06-25 06:10
 ---
 # Analyze costs and benefits

 Proper initiation also helps ensure that the _benefits_ of the project outcomes will outweigh the _costs_.

 These guiding questions can help you **define costs**: